 A development is an opportunity for students practice and receive feedback on their mastery of a standard that will be necessary for future benchmarks and performance tasks.
 Within a unit, each standard that will be on the performance task must be assessed on at least one development.

 Academic Content Knowledge and Skills

 Each course has 10-20 standards on discrete content knowledge and skills we expect students to master.
 These content standards are based on the New York State, Common Core Standards, Industry Standards, and Next Gen Science standards.

-We have developed a shared, school-wide Design Thinking rubric with specific assessment standards grouped into 5 stages: Discover, Define, Design, Develop, Deliver.
-Each course includes at least one standard from each of the Design Thinking stages, for a total of at least 5.
+We have developed a shared, school-wide Design Thinking rubric with specific assessment standards for 5 stages: Discover, Define, Design, Develop, Deliver.
+Each course includes these 5 standards under the habits section in JumpRope gradebooks.

-We have developed a shared, school-wide set of Core Values to set expectations for student's academic and personal behaviors grouped into 5 values: Curiosity, Empathy, Risk Taking, Self-Awareness, and Resilience.
-Each course includes at least one standard from each of the Core Values, for a total of at least 5.
+We have developed a shared, school-wide set of Core Values to set expectations for students’ academic and personal behaviors for 5 values: Curiosity, Empathy, Risk Taking, Self-Awareness, and Resilience.
+Each course includes these 5 standards under the habits section in JumpRope gradebooks.

 All assessments are scored on a 1-4 scale using a common rubric across all standards.